CEA 2023: San Antonio

 To see the historic conference venue, visit https://www.marriott.com/en-us/hotels/satgs-sheraton-gunter-hotel-san-antonio/overview

 Join the College English Association

-All presenters must join CEA by the first of January 2018 to appear on the program.
+All presenters must join CEA by January 1, 2023 to appear on the program.
 To join or to find out more information about the organization and conference, please see the CEA website at www.cea-web.org.